Demand Gen Isn’t just some Regular Ol' Campaign. It’s a Crazy Cool Campaign, Yo!

 I recommend starting Demand Gen campaigns off on Maximize Conversions.
 One of the first things you can optimize for is a tCPA target.
 However, you will want to wait a couple of weeks before setting it.
 The exception would be if the campaign is spending like crazy with no conversions in the first week.

-tCPA targets are one of the few ways you can optimize Demand Gen. Unfortunately, Google did not give us a lot of tools to work with - similarly to Performance Max.
-Your main levers will be budget, tCPA targets, updating/testing new audiences fall under here, and ad creatives.
+tCPA targets are one of the ways you can optimize Demand Gen. Your main levers will be budget, tCPA targets, updating/testing new audiences, ad formats and networks included in targeting, and ad creatives.

 As this campaign type can utilize your product feed, any feed optimizations will assist in performance as well.